jgd6426/Project2-430/README.md

 The application must have user accounts and a use for those user accounts.

 ### What is the intended purpose of the application?
+Task and Time Management Tool.
+Users can create their own post-it notes on the screen with tasks to do.
+Each post-it will have a task name,

 ### What work has been completed for this milestone?
+Honestly, not a lot.
+It took way too long to come up with what project I wanted to do. :/

 ### What work is left, and what is the plan to complete it?
 What does the timeline/roadmap look like to finish on time?